Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 Getting started

-There are toilets at one end of the square (next to the Smiddy Museum, which is also well worth a visit!)
+There are toilets at one end of the square – next to the Smiddy Museum, which is also well worth a visit!
 In the middle of the Square is the Cromarty Hall.
 At the other end (by the corner with the anchor), you can view the bay, harbour and surrounding countryside.

 Accessibility: The first part of the walk is flat, but involves crossing roads and walking along a street with limited traffic.
 It has eleven stops and some great views across the bay.
 All, bar one stop, are reachable by car; however, several stops (6, 7, 14 and 19 lack pathways appropriate for people with mobility difficulties.

-Start your walk to the right of the front door to the Cromarty Hall.
 The Hall was donated to the people of South Ronaldsay in 1878 by William Cromarty.
-It has served the community ever since and over the years has hosted innumerable dances, concerts, weddings, parties and pantomimes, as well as countless fund-raising events and even military funerals.
+It has served the community ever since.
+Over the years, it has hosted innumerable dances, concerts, weddings, parties and pantomimes, as well as countless fund-raising events and even military funerals.
 It also operates as a cinema.

-In the third window on the right, you will find a QR Code for Stop 2: Sledging (it is the top pane, above the poster for the walk).
+In the third window on the right of the front door to the Hall, you will find a QR Code (it is the top pane, above the poster for the walk).
+Alternatively, if you are not keen on QR codes, click the following to listen: Stop 2: sledging.
+It tells the story of children and young people sledging down School Road into the square.

 Front Road and Marengo